My Photography & Travel Guide to Tangalle, Sri Lanka

 Budala National Park

-Bundala is a national park that attracts all sorts of birds including migratory water birds in Sri Lanka.
+Bundala is a national park that attracts all sorts of birds, including migratory water birds, in Sri Lanka.
 Bundala apparently has about 200 species of birds, the highlight being the greater flamingos, which migrate in large flocks.

 The park is spread out over 6,218 hectares and consists of a striking landscape made up of a mix of thorny scrublands, marshes, lagoons, waterways, and dunes, making it an inviting destination for thousands of migratory birds, some distant migrants flying all the way from Euro Asian destinations to winter in the park.
-The reason for this fascination for Sri Lanka is the country's geographic location, being situated just below the southern tip of the Indian subcontinent, making it the final destination in their long journey across the oceans.
+The reason for this fascination with Sri Lanka is the country's geographic location, being situated just below the southern tip of the Indian subcontinent, making it the final destination in their long journey across the oceans.

 The park boasts of nearly 200 species of birds, of which 150 are endemic and the rest migratory.
 Amongst the migratory birds are the Petite Blue Tailed bee-eaters, flocks of Flamingos, Brown Flycatcher, Sandpipers, Barn Swallow, Water Fowl, Common Redshank, the Lesser Sand Plover and Forest Wagtail.